bbopt/nomad/doc/user_guide/source/SgteLib.rst

 ``PRS_CAT``
 """"""""""""""
-| PRS_CAT (Categorical Polynomial Response Surface) is a type of model that allows to build one PRS model for each dierent value of the first component of :math:`x`.
+| PRS_CAT (Categorical Polynomial Response Surface) is a type of model that allows to build one PRS model for each different value of the first component of :math:`x`.
 | Authorized fields:

 * :ref:`degree` (Can be optimized)